osamashahidtanoli/ActivityAPP/README.md

 - **User Authentication:** Secure user registration and login using Identity Core.
 - **CQRS Pattern:** Efficiently separate command and query responsibilities for improved performance.

-Yes, including brief definitions or explanations of key concepts such as "Clean Architecture" in your README file can be beneficial.
-It provides clarity for developers who might be new to these concepts.
-Here's a suggested addition to your README:

 ## Key Concepts

 ### Clean Architecture